ZhicongLiang/Billboard/README.md

 ## history
 Here we store the training and testing history of neural network.

+## dataset.py:
+Here we dowload and pre-process the data.

+Tempory data are store in tmp, while training and testing data are stored in train_set and test_set respectively.

 ## nn.py
 Implementation of neural network mdoel.